george-language/glang/README.md

+> [!NOTE]
+> This is GLang's rust-based branch, and is under active development.
+We plan to rewrite everything to Rust and merge into the `main` branch by late 2025.

 <img src="resources/icons/george_language_icon.svg" width="125">

 # George Language
 George Language (GLang for short) is a dynamically-typed, interpreted programming language where program syntax is represented as a dog doing day-to-day activities.

 ```